Tane: Your Personal Indie Game Design Document

 Scene 5

-Imagine your trailer only has 60 seconds.
-Focus on the 5 most impactful moments that will make players want to learn more.
+Say your trailer is only 60 seconds.
+What are the 5 most impactful moments that will make players want to learn more?
 What are the key visuals, mechanics, or emotional beats that define your game?

 About Tane